Yoast/developer/docs/features/schema/pieces/article.md

 May be transformed into a more specific type (such as  `NewsArticle` ) if the required conditions are met.

 ## Triggers
-Should only be output on explicitly ‘authored’ pages.
+Should only be output on explicitly 'authored' pages.
 In the case of a standard WordPress setup, this is limited to native *Posts*.

 ## Required properties
 A valid `Article` must have the following properties.

 * `@id`: The unmodified *canonical URL* of the parent `WebPage`, appended by `#/schema/article/{{ID}}`, where `{{ID}}` is a unique identifier for the article in question.
 * `headline`: The headline of the article (falling back to the *title* of the `WebPage` ).
-* `description`: A summary of the article (falling back to the page’s meta description content).
+* `description`: A summary of the article (falling back to the page's meta description content).
 * `isPartOf`: A reference-by-ID to the `WebPage` node.
 * `mainEntityOfPage`: A reference-by-ID to the `WebPage` node.
 * `datePublished`: The time at which the article was originally published, in ISO 8601 format; e.g., `2015-10-31T16:10:29+00:00`.